Koban culture

-The Koban culture (c.
-1100 to 400 BC) is a late Bronze Age and Iron Age culture of the northern and central Caucasus.
+The Koban culture or Kuban culture (c.
+1200 to 350 BC), is a late Bronze Age and Iron Age culture of the northern and central Caucasus.
 It is preceded by the Colchian culture of the western Caucasus and the Kharachoi culture further east.

 It is named after the village of Koban, Northern Ossetia, where in 1869 battle-axes, daggers, decorative items and other objects were discovered in a kurgan.
 Later, further sites were uncovered in the central Caucasus.

 Geographical extent

 The culture flourished on both sides of the Great Caucasus Range, and extended into the areas of Ingushetia, Kabardino-Balkaria, Karachay-Cherkessia, and North Ossetia-Alania, and South Ossetia.
 It also reached the high north-western regions of Georgia such as Racha and Svaneti.
 Some areas of Northeast Caucasus also had Koban settlements, in particular the modern Ingushetia and the western regions of Chechnya.

 To the north, the culture extended as far as the Terek River, and to the Laba River in the Krasnodar area.